The $1,000 Per Page Writing Project

 What Is a White Paper?

-White papers are meant to be educational — they are NOT written as a sales pitch.
+White papers are meant to be informative and enlightening — they are NOT written as a sales pitch.

 And the length of a white paper is typically between five and 10 pages.